 Settlers of Catan is one of the most popular board games.
-Shortly after it’s release several expansion where released as well.
+Shortly after it’s release several Catan expansions were released as well.
 Although we really like the base game, Settlers of Catan is even better with one or more expansions.
-But which expansion is the best?
-In this article we rank all expansion packs from best to worst and help you decide which Settlers of Catan expansion to buy.
+But what is the best Catan expansion?
+In this ranking we share what we think is the best Settlers of Catan expansion and why.

-Cities and Knights is the best Settlers of Catan expansion.
+Cities and Knights is the best Catan expansion in our book.
 In Cities and Knights trade and development is much more important than just building roads and settlements.
-The expansion has different elements that we discuss in turn: new commodities, new progress cards, new dices, pirates and knights.
-After that, we discuss why we think Cities and Knights is the best and number one Settlers of Catan expansion.
+The expansion has different elements that we discuss in turn: new commodities, new progress cards, new dices, barbarians and knights.
+After that, we discuss why we think Cities and Knights is the number one best Settlers of Catan expansion.

 In addition to the resources of the base game, Cities and Knights introduces three new commodities: coins, cloth and books.
 Commodities are obtained just like normal resources are.
 Instead of two resources, cities adjacent to mountains, pasture, and forest hexes produce only one resource but also one commodity.
 Mountains produce coins, pasture produces cloth, and forest produces books.
 These new commodities can be used to buy city improvements.
 At the start of the game, each player receives a development flip chart.
 To flip a page of the development flip chart, that is to improve your city, you must pay a certain amount of commodities.
 The more city improvements you have, the more likely you are to obtain progress cards.